mwojnars/hypertag/README.md

-Hypertag is a modern language for front-end development that allows writing (X)HTML documents in a way similar to writing Python scripts, where _indentation_ determines relationships between nested elements and hence removes the need for explicit closing tags.
+Hypertag is a modern language for front-end development that allows writing (X)HTML documents in a way similar to writing Python scripts, where _indentation_ determines relationships between nested elements and removes the need for explicit closing tags.
 Hypertag provides advanced control of page rendering with native control blocks, high level of modularity with Python-like imports, unprecedented support for code reuse with native custom tags (_hypertags_),